Coherent-state path integrals in quantum thermodynamics: Path integrals in imaginary time

 where

-The strategy is now to perform the Gaussian integration over the bosonic fields to obtain an effective action for the $\phi$ field.
-If $\phi$ were a smooth function, we could apply Eq. \eqref{fundet} and compute the partition function as follows:
+is the HS action.
+The strategy is now to perform the Gaussian integration over the bosonic fields to obtain an effective action for the HS field, and from this the partition function.
+If $\phi(\tau)$ were a smooth function, we could apply Eq. \eqref{fundet} and compute the partition function as follows: